This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re looking for some unique & free things to do in Oslo, then I would recommend the bizarre Vigeland Sculpture Park.

 This weird and wonderful sculpture installation by Norwegian artist Gustav Vigeland consists of 212 sculptures.
-All of them being naked human figures in all kinds of situations.
+All of them are naked human figures in all kinds of situations.

 It’s now one of Oslo’s most popular attractions located in the historic Frogner Park.